Conversion Van FAQs

 Absolutely not.
 In fact a wheelchair converted van holds it’s value far better than a stock one, due to it’s special functionality.

 There is NO sales tax if you are not a Georgia resident.
-If you are, we only charge $140 for hard material costs while the rest is NOT taxable because Georgia law does not charge sales tax on labor.
+If you are, we only collect for material costs while the labor portion is NOT taxable because Georgia law does not charge sales tax on labor.